binpash/fractal/INSTRUCTIONS.md

 ## Additional Experiments (~1 week)

 We provide instructions to three additional experiments:
-* **Fault-free performance**: Fractal achieves near **state-of-the-art** performance in failure-free execution, comparable to DiSh and Hadoop Streaming (§6.1, Fig.4 and Fig.5).
+* **Fault-free performance**: Fractal achieves near **state-of-the-art** performance in failure-free execution, comparable to DiSh and Hadoop Streaming (§6.1, Fig. 4 and Fig. 5).
 * **Dynamic output persistence**: Fractal strikes a subtle balance between accelerated fault recovery and low overhead during fault-free execution (§6.3, Fig. 8).
 * **Hard faults**: Fractal efficiently recovers from hard faults, such as complete worker machine shutdowns.

 ### Fault-free execution (3.5 hours)
-FRACTAL also delivers near state-of-the-art performance in failure-free executions (§6.1, Fig.4 and Fig.5).
+FRACTAL also delivers near state-of-the-art performance in failure-free executions compared to DiSh and Apache Hadoop Streaming (§6.1, Fig. 4 and Fig. 5).

 To run all the benchmarks with `--small` input from the control node **for each cluster**: